 Planning Your Venice Visit

-One of the main things to know about Venice is that while it’s a small city, there are lots of things to do there.
-Smaller cities are usually quicker to get around but those cities probably don’t have canals for roads!
+One of the main things to know about Venice is that while it’s a small city, there are many things to do there.
+Smaller cities are usually quicker to get around, but those cities probably don’t have canals for roads!

-A useful piece of Venice travel advice is to make a list of your must-see Venice attractions.
-Make a second list of attractions that you’d like to see if you have time.
+A useful piece of Venice travel advice is to list your must-see Venice attractions.
+Make a second list of attractions you’d like to see if you have time.

 On your must-see list, you should include St Mark’s Square and the Basilica in the square, the Rialto Bridge, the Doge’s Palace, and the Bridge of Sighs.